What is the UPennAlert Emergency Notification System?

 Can I change my emergency contact preferences?

 YES: You can adjust your contact information anytime by logging into either Penn InTouch (students) or U@Penn (faculty/staff) using your PennKey and changing the settings.
-This information will automatically be uploaded to MIR3™’s software application within one hour of submission.

 What contact information should I use for the UPennAlert system?